deyvidamgarten/bioinfo-curso/Aula01/aula01.md

 ```
 ## Chamada de variantes com o Freebayes;

-# -F --min-alternate-fraction N </br>
-#      Require at least this fraction of observations supporting</br>
-#      an alternate allele within a single individual in the</br>
-#      in order to evaluate the position.  default: 0.05</br>
-# -C --min-alternate-count N</br>
-#      Require at least this count of observations supporting</br>
-#      an alternate allele within a single individual in order</br>
-#      to evaluate the position.  default: 2</br>
 ```
+# -F --min-alternate-fraction N
+#      Require at least this fraction of observations supporting
+#      an alternate allele within a single individual in the
+#      in order to evaluate the position.  default: 0.05
+# -C --min-alternate-count N
+#      Require at least this count of observations supporting
+#      an alternate allele within a single individual in order
+#      to evaluate the position.  default: 2

 time /bioinfo/app/freebayes/bin/freebayes -f /bioinfo/referencia/hg19/chr1_13_17.fa \
 -F 0.3 -C 15 \
 --pooled-continuous dados/bwa/AMOSTRA01_S1_sorted.bam \